stevenc-stb/spdx-3-model/model/Dataset/Properties/inLanguage.md

 ## Summary

-Indicates the language of a dataset.
+The language of a dataset.

 ## Description

-A BCP 47 string to express the natural language of a dataset.
+This property uses an IETF BCP 47 language tag to indicate the natural language used within a dataset.

 ## Metadata

 - name: inLanguage
 - Nature: DataProperty
-- Range: xsd:string
+- Range: /Core/LanguageTag